-Incorporating tribal affairs and environmental justice (EJ) into the Delta Stewardship Council's work requires understanding, acknowledging, and working in partnership to address historic wrongs that have resulted in inequitable distributions of environmental harms and benefits; confirming there is a fair and open governance process that all community members can participate in going forward; and ensuring that those most burdened and historically marginalized are represented in environmental decision-making in the Delta.
+Incorporating tribal and environmental justice into the Delta Stewardship Council's (Council) work requires understanding, acknowledging, and working in partnerships to address historic wrongs that have resulted in inequitable distributions of environmental harms and benefits, confirming there is a fair and open governance process that all community members can participate in going forward; and ensuring that those most burdened and historically marginalized are represented in environmental decision-making in the Delta.

-In 2019, via the Council's first five-year review of the Delta Plan, EJ was identified as a key issue, noting a gap in our organizational understanding of EJ and a specific need for more information and analysis to inform potential future actions by the Council (DSC, 2019).
+The Council's first five-year review of the Delta Plan (2019 Five-Year Review) identified environmental justice as a key issue, noting a gap in our organizational understanding of environmental justice and a specific need for more information and analysis to inform potential future actions by the Council (Council, 2019).

-When staff began this initiative, we identified a need to delineate between EJ as a whole and EJ issues as they relate to tribes and tribal communities (referred to as tribal justice in this paper).
-This stems from the understanding, echoed at the tribal listening session held by the Council in April 2023, that tribes have disparate impacts, concerns, and relationships related to historical wrongs committed against them, are in unique positions as sovereign governments, and at times are EJ communities as well.
+When staff began this initiative, we identified a need to delineate between environmental justice as a whole and environmental justice issues as they relate to tribes and tribal communities (referred to as tribal justice in this paper).
+This stems from the understanding, echoed at the tribal listening session held by the Council in April 2023, that tribes have disparate impacts, concerns, and relationships related to historical wrongs committed against them.
+While tribes can be considered environmental justice communities, federally-recognized tribes are in unique positions as sovereign governments and, as such, are political entities and should not be treated as just an interested party.